juju/juju-gui/docs/continuous-integration.rst

 ~~~~~~~~~~~~~~~~
 In reviewing the CI logs you might notice that it says '{} failure(s) running {}
 tests.
 Retrying.'
 This is necessary because periodically a large number of the
 tests will fail claiming an error in the test_charm_configuration.js suite.
-If
+The
-this happens a sollution is to simply refresh the browser and re-run the tests.
+workaround we found was to refresh the browser and re-run the tests.

 Fragile IE
 ~~~~~~~~~~
-IE throws an error without a stacktrace if you attempt to access any javascript before it is ready.
+IE throws an error without a stacktrace if you attempt to access any javascript before it is ready or if you try to use xpath to find elements.
 To remedy this we wait for css elements to be ready before accessing the javascript.
+Two methods handle_login() and wait_for_provider_type() can help you with this.

 Unit tests log us out
 ~~~~~~~~~~~~~~~~~~~~~